Nano-Particles and Sunscreen Sprays

 For babies, manufacturers now make towelettes that are saturated in sunscreen to rub on.
 We were unable to find any testing that shows how much lotion actually transfers onto the baby's skin.
 It's also unclear how large of an area each towelette is designed to cover.

 Don't be fooled by the "baby safe" claims either.
 In analyzing the labels, we found the active ingredient list was identical on many brands of baby towelettes and adult lotion formulations.

 Sunscreen sticks are a reasonable alternative for people who don't like the mess of lotions.
 They're easy to use and keep your hands cleaner, but you must be careful because their small surface area makes it's easy to miss sections when you apply.

 Sprays and powders are extremely convenient, but they could pose an inhalation risk.
-Many use nano-particles (extremely small particles) that you might breath in as you're applying.
-Research is still inconclusive, so the Food and Drug Administration has started asking manufacturer's to provide data that their products don't damage lungs.
+Many use nano-particles (extremely small particles) that you might breathe in as you're applying.
+Research is still inconclusive, so the Food and Drug Administration has started asking manufacturers to provide data that their products don't damage lungs.
 It can also be difficult to tell if a spray has adequately covered an area when applying.
-If you use sprays or powders, apply them outdoors in a well ventilated area and don't breath when they're being put on.
+If you use sprays or powders, apply them outdoors in a well-ventilated area and don't breathe when they're being put on.

 To make sure you stay protected, reapply sunscreen at least once every 1 to 2 hours.
 More frequently if you're getting in and out of water.